 As an MS in Evaluation & Applied Research student, you will have the option to specialize in global health, psychology, or education and to work with the Claremont Evaluation Center (CEC) over your course of study.
 This will increase your expertise as well as your competitiveness in the career marketplace.

 In the MS in Evaluation & Applied Research program, you will be trained to use assessment tools and software and to develop sound methodologies for analyzing data and conducting research.
 You will become qualified to serve as a staff or consultant evaluator for an assessment or accreditation body; to support the effective, efficient management of a not-for-profit institution; to evaluate government programs; and/or to inform practice and policy decisions in any educational institution—from K-12 through higher education.

-Merit-based fellowships are awarded to students based on the recommendation of each academic department.
-Fellowships are applied to a student’s tuition to reduce the cost of tuition.
-CGU is committed to honoring the awarded level of fellowship support throughout a student’s time in coursework as long as Satisfactory Academic Progress is maintained.
+Merit-based fellowships are awarded based on the recommendation of each academic department.
+If you receive a fellowship, it will be applied to your tuition and will reduce the total cost of attendance.
+As long as you maintain satisfactory academic progress, we are committed to honoring the awarded level of fellowship support throughout your entire course of study.